David-Lanzz/Hello-Microverse/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+> In the future,i will add the following to this project:

 - [ ] **[A navigation bar]**
 - [ ] **[A personal portfolio]**